Color Manipulation and Utilities

 Alpha transparency is useful for making colors semi-transparent, e.g., for overlaying different elements in graphics.
 An alpha value (or alpha channel) of 0 (or 00 in hex strings) corresponds to fully transparent and an alpha value of 1 (or FF in hex strings) corresponds to fully opaque.
 If a color hex string does not provide an explicit alpha transparency, the color is assumed to be fully opaque.

-Currently the package only allows to manipulate the transparency of objects inheriting from colorlib.colorobject (see Color Spaces: Classes and Utilities).
+Currently the package only allows to manipulate the transparency of objects inheriting from colorlib.colorobject (see Color Spaces).

 • None: If alpha = None existing transparency will be removed (if any exists).